Have you ever taken a moment to think about what impact one decision made by one man or woman can have on an entire nation or people group?

 2 Kings 13:1-6

 Jeroboam was a bad dude, but he didn’t start out this way (how often have we seen that in the Bible?).
 He was a skilled laborer and served Solomon and his kingdom faithfully.
 It was prophesied that Jeroboam would become king over 10 of the tribes of Israel, as the Lord had grown angry at Israel’s falling into the worship of other gods yet again.
-When Solomon died and Rehoboam (Solomon’s son) took power, he made the mistake of threatening to make things worse for the people, causing 10 of the tribes to crown Jeroboam king, fulfilling the prophesy.
+When Solomon died and Rehoboam (Solomon’s son) took power, he made the mistake of threatening to make things worse for the people, causing 10 of the tribes to crown Jeroboam king, fulfilling the prophecy.

 Think about how pivotal this moment was, not only in this king’s life but in the history of this nation!
 This man had a prophet tell him years before it happened that he was going to become king.
 Even if he didn’t fully believe in God, there must’ve been some part of him that thought something good about the God of Israel.
-This was a moment for him to choose who he and the entire nation of Israel was going to serve.
+This was a moment for him to choose who he and the entire nation of Israel were going to serve.
 He had a precious opportunity to turn the chosen people of God back to Him, yet Jeroboam chose to disobey God and create idols for the people to worship.
 This choice, followed by hundreds and thousands of other choices, led to the nation falling deeper into darkness and growing further away from the God who loved them.
 Jeroboam ruled 100 years before Jehoahaz came on the scene and still the nation was following the customs and heart of Jeroboam.

 What impact can one man or woman have on the world?